heini208/fault_detector_spot/documentation/System_Design.md

 - Wraps each command in a **guarded sequence** that first verifies the blackboard variable `last_command` matches the command ID.
 - Handles both **Spot actions** (via `ActionClientBehaviour` / `SimpleSpotAction`) and **non-robot commands** (navigation, mapping, or state updates).
 - Integrated with **emergency cancellation** via a higher-level `CancelableCommandSelector` that prioritizes emergency stop sequences over normal commands.
 - Supports **preprocessing and helper logic**, e.g., fetching target poses, checking tag visibility, or computing SLAM-related goals before executing the command.
 - Modular: Adding a new command only requires defining its behaviour sequence and registering it in the selector.

-#### Command Execution Flow

-The buffered command subtree is structured as follows:

-TREE DIAGRAM

 ### Command Behaviour Execution Nodes

+When adding a new command to the tree, each command is automatically wrapped with a Command ID checker by a helper class.
+Each command needs this checker for the
+Command Selector to ensure that the correct subtree or action sequence is executed for the currently active command stored on the blackboard.

-In the Spot behaviour tree architecture, **executors of commands** can be broadly divided into two categories based on how they interact with the robot:
+**Executors of commands** can be broadly divided into two categories based on how they interact with the robot:

----

 #### 1. Action Client Behaviours [(`ActionClientBehaviour` / `SimpleSpotAction`)](..%2Ffault_detector_spot%2Fbehaviour_tree%2Fnodes%2Futility%2Fspot_action.py)

 These executors communicate **directly with the robot via the Spots ROS2 drivers `RobotCommand` action**.
 They handle asynchronous action sending, monitoring, and cancellation.

 ###### Characteristics: